February 18th 2019 – By: William Larsen – Civilians News – “News For All Views” –

-In professional baseball, Major League Baseball players… have approximately 100 milliseconds to counter a 100mph fastball…….
-But skill-sets aside, you don’t have to tell Seth, “Scump,” Abner, that statistic.
+In professional baseball, Major League Baseball players have approximately 100 milliseconds to counter a 100mph fastball.
+Nevertheless, skill-sets aside, you don’t have to tell Seth, “Scump,” Abner, that statistic.

 That’s because, “Seth,” or, “Scumpii,” as he’s known on the Pro Gaming circuit, is the son of Shawn Abner.
-Shawn is a former Major League Baseball player who was drafted by the NY Mets with the #1 overall selection, in the 1984 draft.
+Shawn is a former Major League Baseball player who was drafted by the NY Mets #1 overall, in the 1984 draft.

 And today, Shawn’s son Seth, a.k.a.
 “Scump,” is one of the most well known, “Professional Gamers,” in the world.
 Seth currently boasts a world-wide ranking of 124 out of 10m+ gamers, on the game, “Call of Duty 4.”

 But who’s reaction times are quicker?
 Scump or his Father’s?